Explore the Exodus Story from the ground and air in 3 fun learning games

 There are keys to find, crates to climb, flying landmarks to steer towards, Pharaoh’s soldier barking at you, and things like mudpits to jump and spiders to airblast away!
 To the students it will seem challenging, but our Teacher’s Guide and playing secrets will make the teacher look like gamer-genius!
 As you go with your students into the lesson, you may choose to give them playing tips to help them move along.
 Read our guide for full details and make sure you have plenty of classtime and teaching help scheduled for each adventure.

-Younger children will enjoy this CD, but will need help with navigation and reading.
+2nd grade* through Teen.
+Younger children will enjoy this software, but will need help with navigation and reading.

 View and Print 2 Student Guide/Worksheets: